Feature #463

 This dialog should be to check the the IRC-Server certificate.

-#2 Updated by EgS over 15 years ago
+#2 Updated by EgS almost 16 years ago

 As this is obviously related to the CA cert feature request: